How could the Facebook data slurping scandal get worse? Glad you asked

 Yet another rogue Facebook app that gathered and sold "intimate" details on millions of users has come to light.

-A report from New Scientist finds that the myPersonality app had been collecting and sharing the personal information for as many as three million users who had installed the app on their Facebook profile.
+A report from New Scientist finds that the myPersonality app had collected and shared the personal information for as many as three million users who had installed the app on their Facebook profile.
 The data has been passed to hundreds of researchers.

 Look, we're doing stuff: Facebook suspends 200 super slurper appsREAD MORE